Project Reports

 Move and rewrite backup plans, options, extensions as Future Work.

-You have more great ideas that was possible to build, share these ideas with the next generation.
+You have more great ideas than were possible to build, share these ideas with the next generation.

 s